Learn to buy, maintain, and manage rental properties

 Once you have a judge’s eviction order, your problems are nearly over.
 But not quite.

+The safest way forward is to have a neutral law enforcement officer execute the order.
 Merely the presence of such an officer often defuses tensions.
-And you will have a reliable witness that the tenant and her possessions were removed lawfully.
+And you will have a reliable witness that the tenant and their possessions were removed lawfully.

 If you search online for “best law books for landlords,” you’ll find plenty of choices.
 Just make sure the ones you choose are from reputable publishers and by expert lawyers.
 And that they cover your state.